 You can also be referred by an existing LinkedIn Learning Instructor.
 There is also an application form for those looking to throw their name into the hat.

-From the form, it seems as though English is not the only language they are dealing with, so that might be a great opportunity for anyone who creates content in other languages!
+English is not the only language they are dealing with, so that might be a great opportunity for anyone who creates content in other languages!
+Alternatively, my courses have been translated into other languages without me having to lift a finger (other than signing a consent form), which allows me to receive royalties for no extra work!

 They are always looking for new instructors, so if you are a content creator and feel like expanding to another medium (paid courses), LinkedIn Learning may be a great place to start!

-To see if a potential instructor and LinkedIn Learning may be a good fit, they will ask you to create a sample video lesson.
-This is testing more for your ability to convey information and how you teach, as opposed to your video editing or audio skills (as they have engineers to do that for you).
+To see if a potential instructor and LinkedIn Learning may be a good fit, they will ask you to create a sample video lesson, and will work with you to improve your quality.
+This is testing more for your ability to convey information and how you teach, as opposed to your video editing or audio skills (as they have engineers and designers to do that for you).

 The Course Planning